Electric cars, hybrid cars and petrol cars: the pros and cons

 Can you convert a petrol or diesel car into electric?

-It can be done, particularly for older models which aren’t as complex as more modern cars – however, given the time and costs involved, it’s possibly only really worth considering for classics.40
+It can be done, particularly for older models that aren’t as complex as more modern cars – however, given the time and costs involved, it’s possibly only really worth considering for classics.41

 How much does it cost to buy an electric car?